xjrjyy/cptool/README.md

 # export problem to online judge format
 # currently only support syzoj
 ./cptool -w ./example/a_plus_b --export-oj=syzoj
+# export to ./output/syzoj
+./cptool -w ./example/a_plus_b -e=syzoj --export-dir=./output

+# for more information
+./cptool --help
 ```

 `problem.yaml` is the problem description file.